carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 A convolutional neural network (CNN) is a type of artificial neural network (ANN) that is most commonly applied to analyze visual imagery.
 They are designed to recognize the spatial structure of images when extracting features.

-### 4. Build an architecture from scratch or choose a pretrained model
+### Step 4.
+Build an architecture from scratch or choose a pretrained model

 Now we will build a neural network from scratch, and although this sounds like a daunting task, with Keras it is actually surprisingly straightforward.
 With Keras you compose a neural network by creating layers and linking them together.